Frequently Asked Questions

 Our Harvest Calendar gives you a general idea of what your share might include, depending on the weather and growing conditions.

 If you are picking up at a farmer’s market, you choose your items from the produce available.
 Members always get priority, so limited items may not be available to non-member market customers.
 Strawberries, for example, usually sell out to Members only.

 When you sign up for a share at a customized drop off site, you will choose your pick-up location and your share size.
 Then you will rank the vegetables on a scale from “never” to “I love it.”
 Our CSA platform then designs your box.
 Each week it gives you the opportunity to adjust the selections – and, if you wish, to augment your box with additional items.
 For example, if you are having a party, you might need two more head of lettuce and another watermelon.
 Those items will be charged to your account.

 Can I split my share with a family member or friend?

 We encourage each family to sign up for their own membership.
 We have found that this helps avoid confusion and gives each family the best opportunity to choose their own CSA experience and get the most out of their relationship with our farm.

 What happens if I go on vacation?

 You may have a neighbor, friend or family member come and pick up your share.
-Harvie will allow you to put your share on hold and add the items other weeks.
+If you pick up from a farmers market, you can pick up a missed share the following week.
+If you get a customized share at a drop off site, you can put your share on hold and add the items other weeks.
 If you forget to put your share on hold, we will donate the share.

 Can I switch share types in mid-season?